Val2504/alx-system_engineering-devops/0x00-shell_basics/README.md

-*6-firstdirectory--- this is a script that creats a directory named my_first_directory in the /tmp/ directory *7-movethatfile--- this is a script that move the file betty from /tmp/ to /tmp/my_first_directory *8-firstdelete--- this is a script that deletes a file named betty that is stored in /tmp/my_first_directory /
+*6-firstdirectory--- this is a script that creats a directory named my_first_directory in the /tmp/ directory *7-movethatfile--- this is a script that move the file betty from /tmp/ to /tmp/my_first_directory *8-firstdelete--- this is a script that deletes a file named betty that is stored in /tmp/my_first_directory *9-firstdirdeletion--- this is a script that deletes a directory named my_first_directory from /tmp/ /